blackruffy/jroot/README.md

 ### Deleting instance of the ROOT object

 Since the JROOT objects are not managed by JAVA garbage collection, you should release memory of the objects manually.
-Use 'delete'  method. (if 'delete' method is not exists, use 'destroy' method instad.)
+Use 'delete'  method. (if 'delete' method is not exists, use 'destroy' method instead.)

 ```java
 h.delete();